microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/00_Prereqs.md

 Using project "default".
 </pre>

-You have now successfully logged into the OpenShift Cluster and can proceed with Module 01.
+You have now successfully logged into the OpenShift Cluster and can proceed with Next Steps below.

 <p style="border-bottom: 1px solid lightgrey;"></p>